jeremyBanks/database/docs/rfcs/0003-initial.md

     - Starts a nested transaction within this transaction.
 If a nested transaction is already in progress, this will block until it is finished.
-      While a nested transaction is in progress, queries should be executed through it, not the parent transaction.
+      While a nested transaction is in progress, queries should be executed through the inner-most active transaction, not the parent transaction.
 - `sql.PreparedStatement` class
   - `.query(args?): AsyncGenerator<Iterator<Value>>`
     - Executes the query with an optional array of bound values, and